 Whether it is LG, Samsung, or Huawei, 90% of the mobile phones function on Android.
 Considering such tremendous growth in the mobile app development market, there are many compatibility tests done on a massive scale, but developers, owing to an already growing workload, do not have the time for testing the compatibility issues of mobile app functions.

 Other than time constraints, there are problems of having ample resources available to run tests on every function of diversified applications.
-As a result, the use of emulators has gained a popularity that workaround to streamline and facilitate the testing process to make it easier and less tedious.
+As a result, the use of emulators has gained popularity a workaround to streamline and facilitate the testing process to make it easier and less tedious.

 Before we move on, let’s first get a firm grip on an “emulator”.
 So what is it?